sharppy/SHARPpy/README.md

 ```
 The only columns that are strictly required are the `lat`, `lon`, and `srcid` columns.
 The rest must be present, but can be left empty.
 However, SHARPpy will use as much information as it can get to make a pretty name for the station on the picker map.

-##### 3. Run setup.py
+##### 3. Run `python setup.py install`
 This will install your new data source and allow SHARPpy to find it.
-If the installation was successful, you should see it in the "Datasources" drop-down menu.
+If the installation was successful, you should see it in the "Data Sources" drop-down menu.

 =======================================================================
 ### Scripting with SHARPpy